Interim Chief Executive Officer (CEO)

 Kevin comes to us with nearly 20 years of expertise in the non-profit sector including, leading on finance, administration, information technology, operations and human resources.
 Prior to joining the Alzheimer Society of Canada, Kevin held positions at Responsible Gambling Council, Distress Centres of Greater Toronto and Youthdale Treatment Centres.

 Chief Development Officer

-Gail joins ASC on August 23rd with nearly 20 years of experience in the fundraising sector.
+Gail joined ASC in 2021 with nearly 20 years of experience in the fundraising sector.
 Prior to joining the Alzheimer Society of Canada, Gail has overseen fundraising programs at CARE Canada, Canadian Feed the Children, Save the Children Canada, the Muskoka Woods Foundation, World Vision Canada and Opportunity International Canada.

 Gail will strategically grow our fundraising portfolio and increase financial support from various revenue streams including donations from individuals, foundations, corporations, and others to support ASC’s activities.